 Frequently Asked Questions

-Through its membership in the Water Quality Assocation, our company has agreed to an industry Code of Ethics and has access to the most up-to-date information available.
+Through its membership in the Water Quality Association, our company has agreed to an industry Code of Ethics and has access to the most up-to-date information available.
+Our prestigious certifications and knowledge base set us apart from other water treatment companies.

 Click here for our WQA certified listing.

 Yes!
 We think quality drinking water should be affordable for any budget!
-Ask us about our discounts, lease, and rental options!
+Ask us about our discounts, leasing, and rental options!

 The more often you regenerate, the more often you’ll need to add salt.
 A good general rule of thumb is to check your conditioner once a month.
 To maintain consistently conditioned water, keep your salt level at least half-full at all times.